Program

 - Peterborough

 Explores key issues, theories, and debates concerning gender, feminism, and the law, primarily in Canada.
 Approaching law as a site of regulation and constraint and drawing upon restorative justice pedagogies and decolonial methodologies, the course examines issues such as family, sexuality, violence, pornography, prostitution, poverty, employment, and immigration.
-Prerequisite: 1.0 GESO, WMST, CAST, CRIM or POST credit, or permission of instructor.
-Excludes WMST 3962H.
+Prerequisite: 1.0 GESO, WMST, CAST, CRIM, and/or POST credit, or permission of instructor.
+Equivalent to WMST 3962H.

 Cross-listed: GESO-3962H, CAST-3962H, POST-3962H, SOCI-3962H